 Here is a decent article on how to improve spatial awareness.
 We’re pretty sure there are plenty more exercises that can help you with this quality.
 Search for them, master them and you’ll be one step forward in improving your drone racing ability!

 According to Wikipedia, “Eye–hand coordination (also known as hand–eye coordination) is the coordinated control of eye movement with hand movement, and the processing of visual input to guide reaching and grasping along with the use of proprioception of the hands to guide the eyes”.

 That there is one of the PRIMARY qualities you need to develop to be successful with drone racing!
 Here is an article that lists 4 easy drills to improve hand-eye coordination.
 Here is a video that lists some more exercises you can do with a partner:

-Remember: If you are an absolute beginner, start slow and start small.
+Remember: If you are an absolute beginner, start slow and start small before you even think about getting into drone racing.
 Master how to fly a multirotor manually, learn how multirotors work, learn how to build them and learn about FPV systems and radio.
 Join communities online and offline and learn from other people.
-Also, don’t forget to develop ancillary skills – reflexes, spatial awareness and hand-eye coordination.
+Also, don’t forget to develop ancillary skills - reflexes, spatial awareness and hand-eye coordination.

 And that’s it!
-We hope you enjoyed this guide.
+We hope you enjoyed this guide on how to get into drone racing.
 If you have any questions or suggestions, please contact us or drop a comment below.
 We’ll be sure to respond!